 In October 2017, the Lafayette City Council passed a resolution establishing community-wide goals to achieve 80% reductions in greenhouse gas emissions by 2050, and 100% renewable energy for electricity by 2030.
 With this public commitment, Lafayette joins hundreds of cities and communities across the US in support of doing our part to address climate change here at home.

 Lafayette started measuring the community carbon footprint in 2009 and has a deep understanding of our sources.
 In order to reach our climate goals, we’ll use our baseline information to build a road map to reach our goals and decrease the amount of heat trapping emissions from our city.
-Progress will be communicated on this website, and tracked through our membership with the Compact of Colorado Communities.
+Progress will be communicated on this website.

 Lafayette’s carbon footprint includes three main sectors: stationary energy, transportation, and waste.
 Each of these sectors include the emissions sources from the 2015 carbon footprint analysis.
 Lafayette’s total carbon footprint in 2015 was 287,604 metric tons of carbon dioxide equivalent (mtCO2e).

 - Transportation: 32%